 The Housing Development Fund has established an irrevocable trust to accumulate and invest future retiree health contributions based on the calculated Annual Required Contribution amount per GASB 45.
 Assets set aside for these costs are on deposit in the trust and the Housing Development Fund is making its annual required contribution.
 The Housing Development Fund's most recent actuarial study is as of January 1, 2013.
-Based on this study, the assets set aside by the Housing Development Fund's management at December 31, 2012 are such that there is a \$1,398,000 unfunded liability.
-The Fund intends to fully fund this liability over the next five fiscal years.
+Based on this study, the assets set aside by the Housing Development Fund's management at December 31, 2012 are such that there is a \$1,399,000 unfunded liability.
+However, the Housing Development Fund contributed an additional \$469,000 in excess of the annual required contribution in fiscal year 2014 and intends to fund the remaining actuarial liability in fiscal years 2015 and 2016.